Can You Sue A Company That Has Ceased Trading?

 • Shares.

 We recommend working with a solicitor that has experience in dealing with these types of claims and could help you with increasing your chances of receiving personal injury compensation.
-Our panel of expert solicitors have years of experience handling various types of claims and may be able to help you with your specific case.
+Our panel of expert solicitors have years of experience handling various types of personal injury claims and may be able to help you with your specific case.

 Could I Claim Against A Company That Is In Administration?